sapientpants/quorum/docs/features.md

 2. **Import Previous Session** (Optional)
    - Enable users to load a saved conversation (JSON) back into the interface to pick up where they left off.

-3. **Shareable Links** (Optional)
-   - If you want to let users share a conversation, consider generating a shareable link (though this may require a backend or specialized serverless storage).

 ---